Hertford Castle: Medieval history

 Hertford Castle was built on a site first fortified by Edward the Elder around 913.
-By the time of the Norman Invasion in 1066, a motte and bailey were on the site surrounded by a moat.
+By the time of the Norman Conquest in 1066, a motte and bailey were on the site surrounded by a moat.
 William the Conqueror granted the castle to Peter de Valognes, the High Sheriff of Essex and Hertfordshire.

 Henry II took a great interest in the castle and its potential and it was practically reconstructed between 1170 and 1174.
 This included the building of the flint walls, drawbridges and gatehouses.
 The castle was further strengthened during the reign of Richard I by his regent, William Longchamp.
 By this time the castle was governed by the Crown after Robert de Valognes had died in 1184 leaving no male heirs.
 However it had been claimed by Robert Fitzwalter, Robert de Valoignes's son-in-law.
 He seized the castle and installed his own tenants and garrison.
 Although he was subsequently evicted by King John, he was eventually appointed governor of the castle.

 Following the death of Angelo Salvo in 1216, a French invasion besieged the castle for a month until the governor, Walter de Godarvil, surrendered.
 However the country then supported Henry III and by 1217 the French had left.
 Following this the castle's military role became secondary to its use as a royal residence and in 1299 Edward I gave it to his second wife Margaret.

 During the reign of Edward II the castle saw its first political prisoners, some of the Knights Templar, in 1309.
 Edward's wife Isabella of France and their son, Edward III both spent much time in the castle, and Isabella died in the castle in 1358.

 During the Hundred Years' War the castle was used to detain prisoners of royal and noble rank.
 These included King David II of Scotland and, in 1359, King John II of France.
 The following year the castle was granted to Edward's third son, John of Gaunt who spent much time there, using it as his chief country home when not abroad on campaigns.
 The defences were repaired and strengthened again at this time.
 When John of Gaunt died in 1399, Richard II seized all the Lancastrian estates, including Hertford Castle, where he installed his new wife, the eight-year-old Princess Isabella of Valois.

 The castle continued to remain in royal hands and in 1418 Henry V granted it to his new wife, Princess Katherine of France, and they spent much time there together.
 The castle was repaired around 1440, paid for by the demolition of 'the manor of Camelot', thought to be Camlet Moat in Enfield Chase.
 Henry's son Henry VI spent much of his infancy at the castle.
 In 1445 he married Margaret of Anjou and granted her the castle.
-However as a result of the Wars of the Roses the crown went to Edward IV who granted the castle to his wife, Elizabeth Woodville.
+However, as a result of the Wars of the Roses the crown went to Edward IV who granted the castle to his wife, Elizabeth Woodville.